DebalekhaChakraborty/AI-Based-Detection-of-Rotten-Fruits/README.md

 outputs/training_loss.png
 ```

 The JSON file stores the exact class indices created by the training generator.
 Evaluation, command-line prediction, and the web page all read this mapping.
+For the genuine comparison, best-validation checkpoints were retained, and the validation-selected Experiment 2 checkpoint was copied to the canonical local model path.
+The model and mapping are ignored by Git.

 ## Evaluation

-Evaluate once on the held-out test directory:
+For a new, independently prepared run, evaluate once on its held-out test directory only after validation-based model selection:

 ```bash
 python src/evaluate.py